 Of important note, Fairhope is also a city of artists.
 Fairhope has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Fairhope’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.36% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 11.36% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Fairhope is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Fairhope is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Fairhope in 2018 was $41,613, which is wealthy relative to Alabama and the nation.
 This equates to an annual income of $166,452 for a family of four.
 However, Fairhope contains both very wealthy and poor people as well.